Talking About Invisible Disabilities

 You may need to disclose if you need accommodations or time off for medical appointments or recovery.
 Remember that anyone can develop a disability, invisible or not, at any time.
 You haven’t been dishonest in not disclosing your disability.
 You were able to work because your disability was under control.
 This is why a note from your doctor dated from the time of your employment is essential.

 Don’t overlook the skills you’ve developed as a result of living with your invisible disability, such as creative problem-solving, flexibility and determination.
 By using effective career planning and job search techniques, you’ll be able to assess your skills and connect with an employer who recognizes what you have to offer.

 Additional Reading (alis.alberta.ca/publications)

-Alberta Human Services provides funding to assist people who are looking for work or are employed and who, because of their disability, may require products or services to help them get or keep a job.
+Alberta Community and Social Services provides funding to assist people who are looking for work or are employed and who, because of their disability, may require products or services to help them get or keep a job.
 To find out more about the Disability Related Employment Supports (DRES), visit humanservices.alberta.ca/dres